-Supreme Court Says Employers Can Require Class Action Waivers: In this breaking news story from Employment Law This Week, Steve Swirsky discusses the Supreme Court’s May 21, 2018, decision allowing employers to require class action waivers.
+Supreme Court Says Employers Can Require Class Action Waivers (May 22, 2018): In this breaking news story from Employment Law This Week, Steve Swirsky discusses the Supreme Court’s May 21, 2018, decision allowing employers to require class action waivers.

 Change Comes Swiftly at the NLRB: As Steve Swirsky discusses, the last month of 2017 saw the Republicans take control of the NLRB for the first time in nine years.
 And the new majority quickly set a new tone, overturning controversial Obama-era decisions.
 An extended interview from Employment Law This Week (Episode 99: Week of January 8, 2018).